TorbFoundry/torb/README.md

 #### Initializing

 After you've checked out a stack you need to initialize it before you can proceed to build and deploy the stack.
 Each unit can in it's definition include an initialization step to help set it up in your project.
 Most of the time for `projects` this means creating the folder, running a generator of somekind to create default code and copying over any config or build files it will need.
-If you need to examine a particular unit to see what it does you can check it out in (https://github.com/TorbFoundry/torb-artifacts)[Torb Artifacts]
+If you need to examine a particular unit to see what it does you can check it out in [Torb Artifacts](https://github.com/TorbFoundry/torb-artifacts)

 To initialize your stack run: